-- To assess the feasibility of using electronic visual recording in combination with food records to assess individual level dietary intake over a four day period in Aboriginal infants and children.
+- To assess the feasibility of using electronic visual recording in combination with food records to assess individual level dietary intake in Aboriginal infants and children.

 All foods and drinks consumed by the child over four consecutive days were recorded in daily food records and pictures or videos.

-Dietary intake data was collected from three girls and five boys aged 11 months to eight years, five during four days and three during one day at a cost of $3,300 per child.
+Dietary intake data were collected from three girls and five boys aged 11 months to eight years, five during four days and three during one day at a cost of $3,300 per child.

 One-third of the 89 meals reported to be consumed through the food records were electronically recorded.
 Most photos were taken in the first two days with the number of meals electronically recorded decreasing each day over the 4-day period.

 The findings from this study provide insights into further development of an appropriate approach for measuring individual intake in remote communities.